 The Heritage Ranch in Sedalia, Missouri denied their accommodation to this Missouri couple.
 Now the couple is left with unanswered questions, and feeling humiliated.

 In the state of Missouri, lesbian, gay, bisexual, and transgender people can be fired from their jobs, evicted from their homes, and denied access to public accommodations and services (such as Heritage Ranch).
 This is why we must pass the Missouri Nondiscrimination Act (MONA) so that ALL Missourians are protected.
-MONA would simply extend the existing Missouri Human Rights Statute to include LGBT people.
+MONA would simply extend the existing Missouri Human Rights Statute to include LGBTQ people.

 Tell the Missouri Legislation that it is time to pass the Missouri Nondiscrimination Act so that Missourians like Beverly and Rachel can be protected from discrimination under law.